The problem is well documented: fraud in the protection space has produced significant underwriting losses throughout the Indian insurance industry.

-Predictive modeling has long been viewed as a promising approach to fraud management.
-As more data becomes available, the thinking goes, sophisticated analytics can apply learnings from past fraudulent behavior to predict its likelihood in the future and develop models to assess fraud risk.
+Predictive modelling has long been viewed as a promising approach to fraud management.
+As more data becomes available, the thinking goes, sophisticated analytics can apply learnings from past fraudulent behaviour to predict its likelihood in the future and develop models to assess fraud risk.

 As of September 2016, RGA has put this thinking into practice.